 Here are a few things to expect when applying polyurethane floor finish.

 First Coat: Expect raised grains, rough surface, loose fibers, uneven sheen, uneven coating, flashing, brush marks, lap marks, and bubbles or trapped particles.
 These are common things to expect from first coat.
-Simply just give your polyurethane finish a good buffing with a new 120 grit screen.
-This will remove flaws such as brush marks, lap marks, bubbles, raised grains and any particles left on the polyurethane finish.
+Simply just give your polyurethane finish a good buffing with a new 180 or 220 grit screen.
+This will remove flaws such as brush marks, lap marks, bubbles, raised grain and any particles left on the polyurethane finish.

 Wood Finish Polyurethane Varnish Tips: The smoother you buff your hardwood floors, the smoother your finish will appear.

 Third Coat: I call it the "The Money Coat", if this coat doesn't come out good, then, you're going start losing money.
 No flaws should appear on the finish coat.
 Any flaws can be touched up by spot buffing and coating, otherwise buff and re-coat entire area.

 Wood Finish Polyurethane Varnish Tips: Before applying the final polyurethane wood floor finish coat, clean and tack very well.
-Dry tack with a microfiber mop than wet tack, if necessary.
+Tack with a dry microfiber mop, repeat if necessary.

 Three tries to make it right, understand what your polyurethane finish is doing, make the necessary adjustment, when applying polyurethane floor finish, if needed.

 You'll end up with professional quality results.

-If, you have a more contemporary style consider using a water based wood finish, for a more natural look.
+If, you have a more contemporary style, consider using a water based wood finish, for a more natural look.

 Learn how to take care of your newly finished polyurethane wood floor.